 1. Identify Key Players & Set Goals

 It is important to identify key decision-makers and leaders and determine the primary goals of your succession plan.
-During this time you should consider the following questions:

 - When is the right time to sell or transfer the business?
 What is the transition timeline?